Change Management | White Paper

 From operational performance to economic performance

-Change management within business organizations is necessary to implement transformations such as:
+Change management within organizations is necessary to implement transformations such as:

-• new technologies and working tools to be implemented (for example: Digital Transformation, new ERP, Lean Manufacturing...)
+• new technologies and work tools to be implemented (e.g., Digital Transformation, new ERP, Lean Manufacturing…)

 • appointment of new managers

-• acquisitions, mergers and divestments of business units
+• acquisitions, mergers, and divestitures of business units

 • periods of crisis (corporate or global)

-The change becomes necessary because only agile and responsive companies thrive by adapting to changing market conditionso
+Change becomes necessary because only agile and responsive companies thrive by adapting to changing market conditions

 Register to download the full article